microbiome/OMA/README.md

 packages.
 Thus, the building process might fail.
 The current file uses the fork, but you can change it to the official repository.
 If it fails, switch back to the fork
+3. On non-NixOS systems, RStudio might not launch due to OpenGL issues.
+It usually says `Could not initialize GLX`.
+You should install [nixGL](https://github.com/nix-community/nixGL) (use `nix-channel` installation).
+RStudio should launch with `nixGL rstudio` from the Nix shell

 ## Development and Contributions